po1sigala/live/01-Class-Content/09-NodeJS/02-Homework/README.md

 A command-line application will allow for quick and easy generation of a project readme.
 This will enable a project creator to spend more time working on the project itself instead of creating a readme.

-Your task is to create a command-line application that dynamically generates a professional README.md from a user's input, using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+Your task is to create a command-line application that dynamically generates a professional README.md from a user's input, using the [inquirer package](https://www.npmjs.com/package/inquirer).
 Review the [Good README Guide](../../01-HTML-Git-CSS/04-Important/Good-README-Guide/README.md) as a reminder of everything that a quality, professional readme contains.
 The application will be invoked with the following command:

 ```
 node index.js